Deck Cost Calculator

 Do I need a building permit to build a deck?

-Yes, in most municipalities, a building permit is required if the deck is attached to the house, exceeds 200 square feet in area, or is elevated more than 30 inches above the surrounding grade.
-Always check with your local building department before starting construction to ensure compliance with zoning setback laws.
+In most municipalities, a building permit is required if the deck is higher than 30 inches off the ground, exceeds 200 square feet, or is attached directly to the house.
+Always contact your local building inspector's office before buying materials to understand zoning rules and setback requirements.

 Authoritative References & Standards: